 Spend three incredible days discovering New Zealand’s Sub-Antarctic Islands and their surrounding waters—the entire marine landscape is designated a UNESCO World Heritage Site.
 With special permission, you get to explore these strictly regulated islands, which are protected at the highest level of conservation status by the New Zealand government, and considered “bird central” among top ornithologists around the world.

 Keeping a flexible weather-dependent schedule, the plan is to explore several intriguing islands.
 Two small rocky islands, North East and Broughton, comprise The Snares, the closest sub-antarctic islands to New Zealand.
 The islands are covered with heavy tussock grass and wind-beaten forests of tree daisies.
 The Snares are home to huge numbers of breeding birds: the 99 recorded species include albatross, Antarctic terns and Snares crested penguins.
 The Auckland Islands are the largest of New Zealand’s sub-antarctic islands, with the richest flora, prolific birdlife, and an interesting human history.
 Conditions permitting, cruise in Zodiacs to Enderby Island to view a large New Zealand sea lion colony with pups all jostling for position.
 If fortunate, you may see rare yellow-eyed penguins as they move to and from their nests in the forests beyond the beach.
+The World Heritage status also includes the marine environment extending twelve nautical miles from each island group.

 On your final days aboard, enjoy one last chance to view the marine life of these southern waters.
 And gather to toast your epic voyage at a festive farewell dinner.

-Transfer to the airport for overnight flights home, crossing the International Dateline and arriving the same day.
+Transfer to the airport for flights home.

 Read this itinerary as a guide only; the exact route and program varies according to ice and weather conditions—and the wildlife you encounter.
 Flexibility is the key to the success of this expedition.
 ExpeditionTrips is not responsible for itinerary changes.